adiazblanco/dream-terminal/README.md

 rm $HOME/.vimrc
 ```

-> ==REMEMBER== if you have one of this file in other place just keep de path and use it in the next step to create the symbolic link for **Dream Terminal**
+> *REMEMBER* if you have one of this file in other place just keep de path and use it in the next step to create the symbolic link for **Dream Terminal**

 Ok, we're almost done tho finish this setup do no forget to create this simbolic link and **Dream Terminal** is on line.